Edward Olivares Player Props: Royals vs. Rangers

-The Kansas City Royals and Edward Olivares, who went 0-for-4 last time in action, take on Nathan Eovaldi and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.
+After going 0-for-4 in his most recent game, Edward Olivares and the Kansas City Royals face the Texas Rangers (who will hand the ball to Jacob deGrom) at 7:40 PM ET on Monday.

-He had a hitless performance in his last game (0-for-4) against the Rangers.
+In his last game he had a hitless showing (0-for-4) against the Braves.

 Edward Olivares Game Info & Props vs. the Rangers